Pa. Couple Sentenced for Starving Children — Who Ate Peeled Paint off Walls to Survive

 “One child taught herself to regurgitate her food so she could eat it again” Nicole Smith, a former Children & Youth Services caseworker told the judge.
 “There’s nothing any child could do to deserve this treatment.”

-Smith said that while they underfed the children, the Weyants overfed their dogs, reports Pennlive.com, saying that piles of dog food was found rotting in the yard when investigators raided the couple’s home.
+Smith said that while they underfed the children, the Weyants overfed their dogs, reports Pennlive.com, saying that piles of dog food were found rotting in the yard when investigators raided the couple’s home.

 The couple’s attorneys could not be reached for comment Tuesday.